amaurremi/correlated/README.md

 1. In both files `configureTests` and `configureSingleTest`, replace the value of the `jrepath` variable with the path to the `rt.jar` file.
 The `rt.jar` file contains Java's bootstrap classes and is usually located in Java's `jre/lib` directory.
 On a Mac, the path might look like `/usr/lib/jvm/java-6-openjdk/jre/lib/rt.jar`.
 2. To configure all tests, navigate to the `src/test` subdirectory of the project and run `./configureTests`.
-3. To configure a single test, navigate to the `src/test` subdirectory of the project and run `./configureSingleTest <analysis> <test name>`.
+3. To configure a single test, navigate to the `src/test` subdirectory of the project and run `./configureSingleTest <test name>`.
-   - Currently, the `analysis` parameter can be either `cp` for constant propagation, or `taint` for taint analysis.
-   - For example, to configure the test `ca.uwaterloo.dataflow.ide.taint.inputPrograms.FunctionCall.FunctionCall.java`, run
+   For example, to configure the test `ca.uwaterloo.dataflow.ide.taint.inputPrograms.FunctionCall.FunctionCall.java`, run
 ```
-./configureSingleTest taint FunctionCall
+./configureSingleTest FunctionCall
 ```